Satoyo08/seven_ATXRs/README.md

 Datasets and codes for "Comparative characterization of the seven H3K4 methyltransferase in Arabidopsis thaliana" (preparing for submission)

-# -- detailed method description for the data processing ---
+# codes for data preprocessing (in 'scripts' folder)

 ## ChIP-seq

 For ATX(R)-FLAG datasets;

-For both of the two replicates, raw data files (fastq.gz) were trimmed by `trimmer_array.sh`, then mapped and counted by  `fastq_to_bed_array.sh`.
+For both of the two replicates, raw data files (fastq.gz) were trimmed by `scripts/trimmer_array.sh`, then mapped and counted by  `scripts/fastq_to_bed_array.sh`.
 The resulting coverage files (bed) were then analyzed in R scripts in the folder the_seven_ATXRs.

 For H3K4me ChIP-seq of mutants of *atx3, atx4, atx5* (Fig. 4);

 Used read1 of the pair end reads.
-For both of the two replicates, raw data files (fastq.gz) were processed using `modified_from_SI_bowtie_loop_all_random_ChIP_no_singularity.sh`
+For both of the two replicates, raw data files (fastq.gz) were processed using `scripts/modified_from_SI_bowtie_loop_all_random_ChIP_no_singularity.sh`

-Raw data files and browser track files (bw) are provided at [GSE277439]
+Raw data files and browser track files (bw) are provided at GSE277439

 ## splicing analysis